-European Automobile Manufacturers Association, for European countries except Norway, 2016.
+European Automobile Manufacturers Association for European countries except Norway, 2016.
 Includes passenger cars per 1000.
 Australian Bureau of Statistics, 2018.

 World Data Atlas, for United States, Canada, Norway, Japan, 2015.
 Motor vehicles include cars, buses, and freight vehicles but do not include two-wheeled vehicles.
 Population refers to midyear population in the year for which data are available.